240708-NET/ColtonTownsend/README.md

 # ColtonTownsend

 "dotnet run" inside PfProj after performing a database migration.
-Configure connection string to your specifications. (appsettings.json)
+Configure connection string to your specifications. (appsettings.json) Hit API through your choice of API testing platform, such as Postman.